LIZW2019/DeepSignalplantPractise/README.md

 **c.Pretrained model**
 Download the model provided by DeepSignal-plant on its GitHub page (https://github.com/PengNi/DeepSignal-plant ) and move it to the folder "DeepSignalplantPractise/input/model" for 5mC calling in Step5.

-**d.Preprocessed data for bin calculation**
-Download the data provided in google drive under the folder "Pore-C_Rep2_example" and move to the "DeepSignalplantPractise/input/Step8_Input" for the bin methyaltion level calculation and visualtion.

 # Major steps